| Title: | Weighted Mean SHAP and CI for Robust Feature Assessment in ML Grid |

 E. F. Haghish

-Calculates weighted mean SHAP ratios and confidence intervals to assess feature importance
+Computes Weighted Mean SHAP ratios (WMSHAP) and confidence intervals to assess feature

-across a collection of models (e.g., a grid of fine-tuned models or base-learners
+importance across a collection of models (e.g., an H2O grid/AutoML leaderboard or

 models |